mekkablue/Glyphs-Scripts/README.md

 * **Copy Kerning from Caps to Small Caps:** Looks for cap kerning pairs and reduplicates their kerning for corresponding .sc glyphs, if they are available in the font.
 Please be careful: Will overwrite existing SC kerning pairs.
 * **Delete kerning pairs for selected glyphs:** deletes all kerning pairs with the selected glyphs, for the current master only.
 * **Delete metrics keys:** deletes both left and right metrics keys in all selected glyphs.
 Affects all masters and all layers.
+* **Delete Small Kerning Pairs:** Removes all kerning pairs in the current font master with a value smaller than specified, or a value equal to zero.
+Be careful. *Needs Vanilla.*
 * **Export Kerning CSV:** exports a CSV containing all kerning pairs ('mastername;left;right;kerningvalue').
 * **Export Metrics CSV:** exports a CSV containing all LSB, RSB and width values ('glyphname;mastername;LSB;RSB;width').
 * **Extract kern strings 1st char:** asks you for a group of characters, then prompts you for one or more text files; it will then output all kerning pairs (containing these chars, found in the text files) to a new Edit tab, alphabetically sorted.
 Finds all pairs where the entered chars are the 1st letter. *Needs Vanilla.*